indigorose8/PyPong/index.md

 ##Task 5 - What else does the Pong game need?

-* bounce the ball of the paddle
+* bounce the ball off the edge
 * move the paddle up & down
 * make a goal & score card
 * change the colours